Tech

 More AI Features?

-AI is the talk of the town this year and Apple has jumped on the bandwagon to integrate AI into its flagship devices.
+AI is the talk of the town this year.
+Apple has jumped on the bandwagon to integrate AI into its flagship devices.

-During the company’s Worldwide Developers Conference in June, Apple Intelligence made its debut, bringing ChatGPT and other tools for proofreading and rewriting text in a different tone into play.
+During the company’s Worldwide Developers Conference in June, Apple Intelligence made its debut.
+The debut brings tools like ChatGPT for proofreading and rewriting text in a different tone into play.

 Release Date